Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 So someone that is bald doesn’t have extra levels of male hormones and is not necessarily over-sexed.

-Q: Dr. Bernstein, a lot of older women are taking testosterone to restore libido, but are they going to suffer hair loss as a consequence?
+Q: Dr. Bernstein, a lot of older women are taking testosterone to restore libido, but are they going to experience hair loss as a consequence?

 A: They can.
 In women there is a delicate balance between the androgens, i.e. testosterone and estrogens.
 Estrogen is protective to some degree against hair loss in women, which is why most women don’t experience such severe hair loss as do men.